 Authorization Basics

-OAuth grants, also called OAuth flows, refer to the methods of getting tokens to make requests to a resource server.
+OAuth and OIDC grant types, also called flows, refer to the methods of getting tokens to make requests to a resource server.

 The typical mechanism of the grant flow involves four standard actors: